arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-1.md

 title: "Chapter 1: The Shift, The Struggle, The Spark"
 ---

-# Chapter 1: The Shift, The Struggle, The Spark

 ---

 Alex was no stranger to SAP.
 A seasoned developer, he had recently transitioned to the world of S/4HANA, riding the wave of digital transformation sweeping through his company.
 But with the migration came a new buzzword that kept popping up in blogs, webinars, and internal meetings—side-by-side extensibility.